 - support and enhance chemical non-proliferation instruments, institutions and practices

 - foster collaboration on national, regional, and global security initiatives aimed at preventing and/or responding to the misuse of chemicals

 - promote chemical security culture globally

-- Canada is the top national donor to the OPCW’s new Centre for Chemistry and Technology, which will help to strengthen the OPCW’s capabilities to fully address new and emerging chemical weapons threats and support capacity building in OPCW Member States.
-Canada led a successful effort within the G7-led Global Partnership to prioritize support for the new Centre, with Global Partnership members voluntarily contributing more than 99% of all contributions.
+- Canada is the top national donor to the OPCW’s new Centre for Chemistry and Technology.
+The new Centre which was inaugurated in May 2023, will help to strengthen the OPCW’s capabilities to fully address new and emerging chemical weapons threats and support capacity building in OPCW Member States.
+Canada’s WTRP led a successful effort within the G7-led Global Partnership to prioritize support for the new Centre, with Global Partnership members voluntarily providing more than 99% of all contributions.

 - Canada’s Weapons Threat Reduction Program is supporting efforts to counter chemical weapons disinformation campaigns and to hold the regime of Bashar al-Assad to account for chemical weapons attacks in Syria.
 This includes support for the publication of materials on the Syrian chemical weapons landscape, including a comprehensive dataset of confirmed attacks: Nowhere to Hide: The Specter of Chemical Weapons Use in Syria.